MicrosoftDocs/architecture-center/docs/solution-ideas/articles/social-mobile-and-web-app-with-authentication.md

 This mobile client app offers social image sharing with a companion web app.
 The app back end service does background image processing using an Azure Function and can notify users of progress via a notification hub.
 Non-image data is stored in CosmosDB.
 The web app accesses the back end service data and images via Traffic Manager.

-The mobile client app works in offline mode, allowing you to view and upload images even when you don’t have a network connection.
+The mobile client app works in offline mode, allowing you to view and upload images even when you donâ€™t have a network connection.

 The links to the right provide documentation on deploying and managing the Azure products listed in the solution architecture above.